emmercm/www/src/blog/retrospective-techniques.md

   These should be followed-up on at the next retro.

-This type of retro is designed to help focus on positives and prompt gratitude, as well as put a positive spin on negatives and create actionable tasks out of them.
+This type of retro is designed to help focus on positives and prompt gratitude, as well as put a positive spin on negatives by creating actionable tasks out of them.

+By keeping the number of categories small, this technique tends to be lighter-weight.

 ## Start, stop, continue

-This retro technique specifically focuses on actions and has three parts:
+This retro technique specifically focuses on actions in three parts:

 - ▶️ **Start**️: what might have a positive impact that we could start doing?